50 Therapist-Approved Boundary Phrases

 23. "I understand where you’re coming from, but I have to say no."

-Validates the other person’s feelings while staying firm.
+Validates the other person’s feelings while standing your ground.

 Example: